 - 1) Paste the text in the desired position.
-Do not worry if it does not look right: it will in a minute. - 2) Select the text you have just pasted (see "Selecting text" on page 54 for details on how to do that). - 3) Select Format > Default formatting from the menu bar. - 4) Use the four arrow buttons in the Text Formatting toolbar to move the text to the appropriate position and give it the appropriate outline level.
-The button with the arrow pointing left promotes the list entry by one level (for example from Outline 3 to Outline 2), the right arrow button demotes the list entry by one level, the up and down arrow buttons move the list entry. - 5) Apply manual formatting as required to sections of the text (to change font attributes, tabs, and so on).
+Do not worry if it does not look right: it will in a minute. - 2) Select the text you have just pasted (see "Selecting text" on page 62 for details on how to do that). - 3) Select Format > Default formatting from the menu bar. - 4) Use the four arrow buttons in the Text Formatting toolbar give it the appropriate outline level.
+The button with the arrow pointing left promotes the list entry by one level (for example from Outline 3 to Outline 2), the right arrow button demotes the list entry by one level, the up and down arrow buttons move the list entry.

+5) Apply manual formatting as required to sections of the text (to change font attributes, tabs, and so on).